OlehDutchenko/oleh-dutchenko.dev/app/(pages)/[locale]/(talk-pages)/talks/talk-contract-with-devil/content.en.md

-# «The contract with the Devil»: pitfalls of TypeScript generated code from a GraphQL schema
+# (Draft) «The contract with the Devil»: pitfalls of TypeScript generated code from a GraphQL schema

 Description...